• Skip to primary navigation

 The marinade is also great with a heat kick.
 Just roughly chop and add a chilli pepper to your blender when you make the marinade.
 If you are eating with young kids or one’s not used to heat, then you can whizz the marinade up minus the chilli, remove some for the kid’s chicken and then add in some chilli (maybe not the whole one as you’ve removed some marinade) and whizz again.
 The challenge here will be to keep track of which are the kids and which are the adults!
 Using different types of skewers could be the way to do it.
 The other option is to make a hotter Sriracha (just add more) for the adults.

-Making it Baby & Toddler Friendly
+Making my Mango and Lime Chicken Skewers Baby & Toddler Friendly

 How to Serve to Babies & Toddlers